Develop5/PlaywrightDemo/README.md

 &nbsp;

 *I am here:*
-- [ ] Section 12: The Playground - Automating all the things
-        Chapter 99.
-Refreshing our page mid test - Leveraging our URL assertion - part 2

-    When refreshing a page, data is not saved. **Corrected**: This section checks it.
-    And then create anothe feature for refresh, specifically.
-And also validate it works for multi-pages.
+- [ ] Section 13: Automation Testing on an environment.
+Handling Login Details with ENV variables Chapter 102.
+Running our automation suite on a production environment - part 1

     &nbsp;
     Time: